Cross-platform C SDK logo

 dbind_increment ()

-Sets the increment of a numerical value when clicking on a UpDown control.
+Sets the increment of a numeric value, for example, when clicking an UpDown control.

 void